jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **parental leave** has the meaning in section 2 of the Parental Leave and Employment Protection Act 1987
   - **responsible department** means the department for the time being responsible for the administration of the Parental Leave and Employment Protection Act 1987.

-### 85I Use of Parental Leave and Employment Protection Act 1987 and parental tax credit information to determine entitlement
+### 85I Use of Parental Leave and Employment Protection Act 1987, Best Start tax credit, and parental tax credit information to determine entitlement
 (1) For the purpose of section 71G(1) of the Parental Leave and Employment Protection Act 1987, if the Commissioner as a delegate under section 71ZA of that Act receives an application for parental leave payments or preterm baby payments in relation to a child, the Commissioner may—
   (a) compare applicant information and information held by the Commissioner:
   (b) refuse the application for payment of parental leave or for preterm baby payments if a comparison under paragraph (a) indicates that the employee or his or her spouse has received a payment of parental tax credit in respect of the child.
 (2) The Commissioner may treat information obtained while acting as a delegate of the responsible department under section 71ZA of the Parental Leave and Employment Protection Act 1987 as information obtained for the purposes of administering the Inland Revenue Acts.
-(3) The Commissioner may refuse or recover a parental tax credit under section MD 11 of the Income Tax Act 2007 in respect of a child if a parental leave payment or preterm baby payment under Part 7A of the Parental Leave and Employment Protection Act 1987 is to be paid or has been paid to the applicant in respect of the child.
+(3) The Commissioner may refuse or recover a parental tax credit under section MD 11 of the Income Tax Act 2007 or a Best Start tax credit under section MG 1 of that Act, as applicable, in respect of a child if a parental leave payment or preterm baby payment under Part 7A of the Parental Leave and Employment Protection Act 1987 is to be paid or has been paid to the applicant in respect of the child.

 ### 85J Disclosure of information for administration of Australian wine producer rebate
 (1) The purpose of this section is to facilitate the exchange of information between the Commissioner and the Australian Taxation Office and the New Zealand Customs Service for the purpose of administering the entitlements of New Zealand resident wine producers to Australian wine producer rebates.